-What is the Food Safe Farm Practices Program?
+What is the Canadian Verified Sheep Program?

-The program was created based on a HACCP (Hazard Analysis Critical Control Points, pronounced “haa-sip”) approach, a management system both nationally and internationally recognized in the Agriculture and Agri-food industries as a means to identify food safety risks during production and implement control measures to reduce those risks.
+The food safety chapter was created based on a HACCP (Hazard Analysis Critical Control Points, pronounced “haa-sip”) approach, a management system both nationally and internationally recognized in the Agriculture and Agri-food industries as a means to identify food safety risks during production and implement control measures to reduce those risks.
 HACCP is simply a systematic approach using both science and simple common sense to identify and prevent hazards.

 In using HACCP to create a program that is easily adapted to any sheep farm, there are three types of hazards recognized: